-If there is one tasty food item I love its shrimp, and this shrimp cocktail is beyond tasty!
+If there is one tasty food item I love its shrimp, and this Roasted Shrimp Cocktail is beyond tasty!
 With minimal ingredients you’ll have this recipe ready no time.

 Shrimp cocktail is one of my all-time appetizers and it doesn’t get any easier than roasting!